rdkcentral/Lightning-UI-Components/BRANCHING.md

 # Branching Strategy

-This file defines the branching strategy used by the 'lightning-ui' repo.
+This file defines the branching strategy used by the 'lightning-ui-components' repo.

 ## Branches